blockades/mmt_resources/research/secp.md

 ### Different length of public keys

 Scuttlebutt uses Ed25519 and Curve25519 keys, where both public and secret keys have a length of 32 bytes.
 Secp256k1 public keys, in their compressed form, are 33 bytes.
-The extra byte is either `0x02` or `0x03` depending on whether the y-value is odd or even.
+This is the 32 byte x-value prepended by either `0x02` or `0x03` depending on whether the y-value is odd or even.
 This is a problem because some of our functions (eg: encryption using 'private-box') involve concatonating several keys to produce a shared secret.
 If we have a mix of both key types, it is impossible to know when one ends and the other begins.

 To overcome this, we propose that in 'private-box' messages, ed25519 public keys are prefixed with an additional byte, `0x00`.
 This means that all public keys are now 33 bytes, and the first byte determines which crypto primative is used.